genai-personalization/genai-personalization.github.io/pages/GenAIRecP2026/call-for-papers.md

 We invite submissions to the Third Workshop on Generative AI for Recommender Systems and Personalization (GenAIRecP 2026), to be held in conjunction with [WSDM 2026](https://wsdm-conference.org/2026/) in Boise, Idaho, USA.

-We welcome papers that leverage generative models with a goal of recommendation and personalization on topics including but not limited to:
+Our topics of interest include but are not limited to:
-- Generative AI for multimodal and sequential modeling in recommender systems
+- Generative AI for contextual and sequential modeling in recommender systems
-- Personalized generative retrieval and recommendation models
+- Personalized generative retrieval, generative recommendation, search and novel applications
 - Instruction-tuned recommender systems
 - LLM-driven personalized dialogue systems
 - Personalized text and image generation